10.8 Accuracy Reference

 Outdoor Site with RTK Coverage

-Verify Fixed status before beginning: Confirm more than 10 satellites and a Fixed status (not Float) in LixelGO.
-Walk at least 10 meters while Fixed before starting the scan route.
-Do not trust RTK data captured during the initial fix period.
+Verify Fixed status before beginning: Confirm more than 10 satellites and a Fixed status (not Float, Single, or None) in LixelGO.
+Walk at least 33 ft (10 m) while Fixed before starting the scan route.
+Coordinate transformation in processing needs a continuous 33 ft (10 m) of Fixed data to become available at all; without it the GNSS page reports the transformation as unavailable and there is nothing to recover.

 When to add GCPs to outdoor RTK scans: If the site includes areas under tree canopy, near tall structures, or in urban canyons where RTK signal may drop or degrade, add GCPs in those zones.
 Do not assume RTK is maintaining Fixed throughout the entire scan.